 Individual retirement accounts and educational savings accounts are programs that may provide tax savings for retirement or education.
 They are available in a number of forms and you should consult your tax advisor or attorney regarding tax issues specific to your circumstances.
-Here however, are the basics:

-Tax deductible contributions (depending on income level)
+Contributions are tax deductible (depending on income level)

 Any funds withdrawn (including principal contributions) before age 59 ½ are subject to a 10% penalty (subject to exception)

-Contributions are not tax-deductible
+Contributions are not tax-deductible.

-All earnings and principal are tax-free if rules and regulations are followed
+All earnings and principal are tax-free if rules and regulations are followed.

-They are available only to single-filers making up to $95,000 or married couples making a combined maximum of $150,000 annually
+They are available only to single-filers making up to $95,000 or married couples making a combined maximum of $150,000 annually.

-Principal contributions can be withdrawn at any time without penalty (subject to some minimal conditions)
+Principal contributions can be withdrawn at any time without penalty. (subject to some minimal conditions)